Cultural organizations across the nation host documentary and discussion about John Lewis

 “Our sector needs to be present at this time,” Schreiber added.
 “It’s a way for performing arts organizations to get started if they’re not presently advancing social action initiatives, and to deliver John Lewis’s message about the importance of citizen engagement and action on issues of race, equity and voter participation.”

 Each participating cultural center is promoting the film on its website, where patrons can rent the film for $12, with $5 donated to the host organization.
-(Patrons have 30 days to start the film once they’ve rented it, and 72 hours to finish it once the streaming starts.)
-They can register for the virtual panel, or can view it on NJPAC’s Facebook page.
+(Patrons have 30 days to start the film once they’ve rented it and 72 hours to finish it once the streaming starts.)
+They can register for the virtual panel or can view it on NJPAC’s Facebook page.

-“Cultural centers have huge constituencies and many patrons are engaged and they want to know more,” Schreiber said.
-“The fact that we now have 59 arts centers (involved) means we’ve struck a chord.”
+“Cultural centers have huge constituencies, and many patrons are engaged and they want to know more,” Schreiber said.
+“The fact that we now have 59 arts centers [involved] means we’ve struck a chord.”